apache/seatunnel/docs/en/start-v2/locally/quick-start-seatunnel-engine.md

 ## Step 1: Download the Connector

 First, you need to add the connector name to the `${SEATUNNEL_HOME}/config/plugin_config` file.
-Then, execute the following command to install the connector (of course, you can also manually download the connector from the Apache Maven Repository and move it to the `connectors/` directory).
+Then, execute the command to install the connector (of course, you can also manually download the connector from the [Apache Maven Repository](https://repo.maven.apache.org/maven2/org/apache/seatunnel/) and move it to the `connectors/` directory).
 Finally, make sure that the `connector-jdbc` and `connector-doris` connectors are in the `${SEATUNNEL_HOME}/connectors/` directory.

 ```bash
 # Configure the connector name.